smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"true"`

-Chainlink will automatically try to sync its local nonce with the remote chain on startup and fast forward if necessary.
+Chainlink nodes will automatically try to sync its local nonce with the remote chain on startup and fast forward if necessary.
 This is almost always safe but can be disabled in exceptional cases by setting this value to false.

 ## EVM/Ethereum Gas Price Estimation

 These settings allow you to configure how your node calculates gas prices.
 In most cases, leaving these values at their defaults should give good results.

-As of Chainlink 1.1.0, it is recommended to use the API, CLI, or GUI to configure gas controls because you might want to use different settings for different chains.
+As of Chainlink node v1.1.0, it is recommended to use the API, CLI, or GUI to configure gas controls because you might want to use different settings for different chains.
 Setting the environment variable typically overrides the setting for all chains.

-Chainlink decides what gas price to use using an `Estimator`.
+Chainlink nodes decide what gas price to use using an `Estimator`.
 It ships with several simple and battle-hardened built-in estimators that should work well for almost all use-cases.
 Note that estimators will change their behaviour slightly depending on if you are in EIP1559 mode or not.

 You can also use your own estimator for gas price by selecting the `FixedPrice` estimator and using the exposed API to set the price.

-An important point to note is that Chainlink does _not_ ship with built-in support for go-ethereum's `estimateGas` call.
+An important point to note is that the Chainlink node does _not_ ship with built-in support for go-ethereum's `estimateGas` call.
 This is for several reasons, including security and reliability.
-We have found empirically that it is not generally safe to rely on the remote eth node's idea of what gas price should be.
+We have found empirically that it is not generally safe to rely on the remote ETH node's idea of what gas price should be.

 ### GAS_ESTIMATOR_MODE